HackYourFuture-CPH/program/courses/Frontend/advanced-javascript/week3/session-plan.md

 - Async/await - simple introduction focused on usage
   - Quickly recap asynchronicity
-    - Ask the students what it means that some code is asynchronous
+    - Ask the trainees what it means that some code is asynchronous
   - Practical example of async/await
   - [Exercises 1](#exercise-1)
 - Promise
   - Why do we use promises?
-    - So important to explain this, the students always ask this!
+    - So important to explain this, the trainees always ask this!
 See more [here](https://stackoverflow.com/questions/39004567/why-do-we-need-promise-in-js)
   - Consumption
     - [Code inspiration](#promise-comsumption)
     - Example, call some function that returns a promise (like fetch)